Facebook denies having contributed to the assault on the Capitol on January 6

-The social media giant is trying to take the lead as its responsibility for the dissemination of potentially hateful content is pointed out everywhere.
-Facebook denounced, Sunday, October 3, the accusations it considers “Ridiculous” according to which the platform could have contributed to the events that led to the violent assault on the Capitol on January 6, ahead of the interview with a whistleblower who should address this theme.
+“Ridiculous”.
+Facebook denounced accusations on Sunday that the platform could have contributed to the events that led to the violent assault on the Capitol on January 6, ahead of an interview with a whistleblower who should address this topic.

-Group vice chairman Nick Clegg, in an interview on CNN, also denied that social media could be “Toxic” for adolescents, unlike recently leaked internal studies.
+Group vice president Nick Clegg, in an interview on CNN, also denied that social media can be “toxic” for teenagers, unlike recently leaked internal studies.

-The responsibility “Of the insurrection” on the seat of the Congress “Lies with those who inflicted the violence and those who encouraged it, including the president [Donald] Trump “, hammered Nick Clegg.
+Responsibility for “the insurgency” on the seat of Congress “lies with the people who inflicted the violence and those who encouraged them, including President (Donald) Trump”, insisted Nick Clegg.

-He was speaking a few hours before the broadcast of an interview with a whistleblower on the show 60 minutes from CBS, which according to the New York Times accuse Facebook of loosening the safeguards erected for the 2020 US presidential election too soon, and allowing escalation until the January 6 attack.
+He was speaking hours before the broadcast of an interview with a whistleblower on CBS’s “60 Minutes” program, which the New York Times said should accuse Facebook of loosening the safeguards too soon. for the 2020 US presidential election, and allowed an escalation until the January 6 attack.

 The social media giant has been in turmoil since the publication in September of a series of Wall Street Journal (WSJ) surveys on the basis of documents provided by this whistleblower whose identity n has yet to be revealed.